Three types of financial aid help to make a MIAD education - and the lifelong benefits it provides - accessible.

 MIAD recognizes the merit of artistic achievement, academic performance, and community and leadership involvement through a vibrant array of scholarships.
 All students accepted for admission to MIAD are considered for these merit scholarships.

-Thanks to the generosity of the college's donors, MIAD has significantly increased merit scholarships for all Fall 2015 students.
+Thanks to the generosity of the college's donors, MIAD has significantly increased merit scholarships.
 Scholarships are renewable annually for a maximum of four years as long as you maintain a 2.0 grade-point average and continuous full-time enrollment.

 Admissions and MIAD merit scholarship decisions are made on a rolling basis.
 All students accepted for admission are automatically considered for MIAD merit scholarships.